 Do you have a friend or relative who is slightly recluse or introverted?
-Or, perhaps you are greedy with your space, like I am.
-If so, you can relate to the anxiety caused by playing hotel keeper.
+Or, perhaps you are greedy with your space like I am.
+If so, you can relate to the anxiety caused by playing the hotel keeper.
 If not, there are things you need to know about this special person before you spend the night.

 He doesn’t want you there.

 Sorry if that’s harsh.
 Honesty is the best policy, right?
 If you stay, you’ll raise my blood pressure, and that’s unhealthy.
 So, come on over, watch the game, drink your frosty beverage, have a crisp, and am-scray.

 There are exceptions.
 If I’m having sex with a guest, well, sure, she’s welcome to spend the night—one night.
 If someone is too drunk to drive, he can spend the night—on the sofa or lawn (preferable).
 If you’re Keira Knightly, you get a guest key—an eternally irrevocable guest key.

 You people who enjoy hosting parties and sleepovers have simply caved.
 You’ve given in to social pressures.
 Perhaps you have children (drunken dwarfs) who have left nothing pristine and sacred in your abode.
 Well, that sucks for you.
 I have zero children, and a vasectomy scar to remind me of how blissfully quiet my mornings are.

 These are the annoyances created by female guests: